Molla Wague: Amiens sign Mali and Nantes midfielder | Goal.com

 The midfielder featured for France U19 team before he switched his allegiance to Mali, making his international debut in 2013.

-Wague has since made 39 appearances for the West Africans and was part of the side to the 2013 Africa Cup of Nations in South Africa.
+Wague has since made 39 appearances for the West Africans and was part of the side for the 2013 Africa Cup of Nations in South Africa.

 The midfielder could make his debut for Amiens when they take on Paris FC in their next league game on September 12.